 - ECSM 2019 – Securing emerging technology (IoT) at home: In this article, we address the second topic of the ECSM 2019 (Emerging Technology) by discussing the security of IoT devices.
 We show ways to secure your IoT devices.

-Besides, we moved the Git repository containing our blog content from GitHub to codeberg.org.
+Besides, we moved the Git repository containing our content from GitHub to codeberg.org.
 There, you can see every single change of our articles for transparency reasons.
 We will publish more information regarding codeberg.org soon.

 After two restless months, we will proceed to revise our Web server security series as announced before.
 Our goal is to split general content and software-specific content for better maintainability.